sambit-giri/tools21cm/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.02363/status.svg)](https://doi.org/10.21105/joss.02363)

-A python package for analysing 21-cm signals from the Epoch of Reionization (EoR) and Cosmic Dawn (CD).
+A python package for analysing simulated 21-cm signals from the Epoch of Reionization (EoR) and Cosmic Dawn (CD).
 Full documentation (with examples, installation instructions and complete module description) can be found at [readthedocs](https://tools21cm.readthedocs.io/).

 ## Package details